 Now that the Skywalker Saga has come to an end, Star Wars fans face a several-year drought before another film arrives from a galaxy far, far away.
 But they can binge all of the movies and most animated series.
 However, the Star Wars Christmas Special is nowhere to be seen.

 But Star Wars don’t need to wait for movies.
 With 2 acclaimed seasons of The Mandalorian under its belt and season 3 on the way, there are plenty of Star Wars series for fans to watch.
 The Book of Boba Fett dropped in late December 2021 and Obi-Wan Kenobi was just released in May.
-Plus, Andor is slated for release later this summer, bringing back Diego Luna as Cassian Andor, who fans will remember from 2016’s billion-dollar blockbuster Rogue One.
+Plus, Andor is on the way, bringing back Diego Luna as Cassian Andor, who fans will remember from 2016’s billion-dollar blockbuster Rogue One.
 Then there are still the shows without confirmed release dates to look forward to, such as Ahsoka, The Acolyte, and Lando.

 Content from The Muppets Studio